r1chardj0n3s/angboard/README.md

 * fix the menu
   * admin actions
   * modify elements for context (login/logout, service catalog)
+  * stylings
 * have the client-side service catalog persistence be on the client side (local storage)
 * cover off the OWASP top 10 (at a minimum) where possible
   * XSRF per https://docs.angularjs.org/api/ng/service/$http
 * implement creation and management of nova instances
+* handle an API 401 response in the proxy - clear the auth info for the user

 Security
 ========